Enos Slaughter

-Enos Bradsher Slaughter (April 27, 1916 – August 12, 2002), nicknamed "Country", was an American Major League Baseball (MLB) right fielder.
-He played for 19 seasons on four major league teams from 1938 to 1942 and 1946 to 1959.
-He is noted primarily for his playing for the St. Louis Cardinals and famously scored the winning run in Game 7 of the 1946 World Series for the Cardinals.
+Enos Bradsher Slaughter (April 27, 1916 – August 12, 2002), nicknamed "Country", was an American professional baseball right fielder.
+He played 19 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, New York Yankees, Kansas City Athletics, and Milwaukee Braves from 1938 to 1959.
+He is best known for scoring the winning run in Game 7 of the 1946 World Series for the Cardinals.
 A ten-time All-Star, he has been elected to both the National Baseball Hall of Fame and St. Louis Cardinals Hall of Fame.

 Early life

 Slaughter was born in Roxboro, North Carolina, where he earned the nickname "Country".
 In 1935, scout Billy Southworth signed him for the St. Louis Cardinals.

 Career

 Minor leagues

 The Martinsville Manufacturers were Slaughter's first professional team, in 1935.
 When Slaughter was a minor leaguer in Columbus, Georgia, he went running towards the dugout from his position in the outfield, slowed down near the infield, and began walking the rest of the way.
 Manager Eddie Dyer told him, "Son, if you're tired, we'll try to get you some help."
 During the remainder of his major-league career, Slaughter ran everywhere he went on a baseball field.
 In 1937, he had 245 hits and 147 runs scored for Columbus.